-Advanced Grammar & Composition Grades 11-12
+NCAA Advanced Grammar & Composition Grades 11-12

 In this course, students continue to work on and improve the fundamental skills of effective writing.
 Emphasis is on the writing process from pre-writing through drafting, revising, and editing.
-Students gain confidence through the basic principles of effective expository composition and the application of these principles in writing essays and documented papers.
+Students gain confidence through the basic principals of effective expository composition and the application of these principles in writing essays and documented papers.
 Students will also read and examine a wide variety of writers and writing styles.
-Prerequisites(s): None
+Prerequisites (s): None

-Honors British Literature 🌄 Grade 12
+Honors British Literature: Monsters and The Monstrous Grade 12 only

 "...something wicked this way comes."
 British literature is full of monsters and humans who behave monstrously.
-In this one-semester class, students will study what these blood-dripping, shapeshifting, slime-born literary creations have to say about the nature of good and evil, what it means to be human, and what we fear when the lights go out.
-Course texts will include classics and monsters created by more contemporary writers.
-Prerequisite(s): A- or higher in previous CP course, B- or better in previous Honors Course or teacher recommendation
+In this one semester class we will study what these blood-dripping, shape-shifting, slime-born literary creations have to say about the nature of good and evil, what it means to be human and what we fear when the lights go out.
+Course texts will include Beowulf, at least one of Shakespeare's plays and The Strange Case of Dr. Jekyll and Mr. Hyde as well as monsters created by more contemporary writers.

+Prerequisite(s): A- or higher in previous CP course, B- or better in previous Honors Course

-Honors Introduction to College Writing -Dual Enrollment (DE) Grade 12
+Honors Introduction to College Writing Grade 12 only

 Students enrolled in this course will focus on a variety of writing skills and styles.
-Students will review formatting, grammar, and rhetorical devices, and continue to develop their vocabulary and improve their reading comprehension.
-Time will be spent practicing the general skills needed for informational, analytical, argumentative, and research writing at the college level.
+Students will review formatting, grammar, rhetorical devices, and continue to develop their vocabulary and improve their reading comprehension.
+Time will be spent practicing the general skills needed for SAT writing, college essay writing, and strategies necessary for successful test taking.
 Students can expect nightly reading and writing assignments.
-Students will be able to earn 3 college credits of English through Southern New Hampshire University's dual-enrollment program.
+Students will be able to earn 1.0 credit of English at Southern New Hampshire University.
+Prerequisite(s): None